StanciuMarian/bookinfo-k8s-practice/README.md

 🏄  Done! kubectl is now configured to use "minikube"
 ```

-**With KinD**
-`KinD` stands for `Kubernetes in Docker` and it will start a Kubernetes cluster in a docker container. [more info](https://kind.sigs.k8s.io/)
-To create a cluster we execute:
+We can now run `docker ps` to see the container that minikube started.
 <pre><code>
-$ <b>kind create cluster</b>
- ✓ Ensuring node image (kindest/node:v1.18.2) 🖼
- ✓ Preparing nodes 📦
- ✓ Writing configuration 📜
- ✓ Starting control-plane 🕹️
- ✓ Installing CNI 🔌
- ✓ Installing StorageClass 💾
-Set kubectl context to "kind-kind"
-You can now use your cluster with:

-kubectl cluster-info --context kind-kind

-Thanks for using kind! 😊
-</code></pre>

-We can now run `docker ps` to see the container that minikube/kind started.
-<pre><code>
-<b>For Minikube</b>
 $ docker ps
 CONTAINER ID        IMAGE                                 COMMAND                  CREATED             STATUS              PORTS                                                                                                  NAMES
 6faa10e050c9        gcr.io/k8s-minikube/kicbase:v0.0.10   "/usr/local/bin/entr…"   51 seconds ago      Up 48 seconds       127.0.0.1:9006->22/tcp, 127.0.0.1:9005->2376/tcp, 127.0.0.1:9004->5000/tcp, 127.0.0.1:9003->8443/tcp   minikube

-<b>For KinD</b>
-$ docker ps
-CONTAINER ID        IMAGE                  COMMAND                  CREATED             STATUS              PORTS                       NAMES
-144ba50ee543        kindest/node:v1.18.2   "/usr/local/bin/entr…"   4 minutes ago       Up 4 minutes        127.0.0.1:28150->6443/tcp   kind-control-plane
 </code></pre>

 We can check the `kubectl` is connected to the right cluster
 <pre><code>
-<b>For Minikube</b>
 $ kubectl cluster-info
 Kubernetes master is running at https://172.17.0.3:8443
 KubeDNS is running at https://172.17.0.3:8443/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

-<b>For KinD</b>
-$ kubectl cluster-info
-Kubernetes master is running at https://127.0.0.1:28150

-To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 </code></pre>
 We just created a cluster with a single node which is also the master node.
 <pre><code>
-<b>For Minikube</b>
 $ kubectl get nodes
 NAME       STATUS   ROLES    AGE     VERSION
 minikube   Ready    master   9m47s   v1.18.2

-<b>For KinD</b>
-$ kubectl get nodes
-NAME                 STATUS   ROLES    AGE    VERSION
-kind-control-plane   Ready    master   6m2s   v1.18.2
 </code></pre>

 **5. Create a pod**
-We start by creating a file  called `bookinfo-recommendations-pod.yaml.
+We start by creating a file  called `bookinfo-recommendations-pod.yaml`.
 We will start with the simplest configuration possible.
 ```
 apiVersion: v1
 kind: Pod